 Legal Translation Services to Obtain EB 5 USA Investor Visas

 Certified legal translation services for EB5 foreign investors, immigration attorneys and U.S. corporations doing business with immigrant investors play an important role in taking advantage of the permanent residency opportunities to foreign investors who meet the statutory requirements.
-It’s no wonder that there’s a growing demand for Chinese to English translations, Korean to English legal translation services, Russian to English translation services, Spanish to English translations, Mandarin to English translation services, Portuguese to English investors green card document translation services.
+It’s no wonder that there’s a growing demand for Chinese to English translations, Korean to English legal translation services, Russian to English translation services, Spanish to English certified translations, Mandarin to English translation services, Portuguese to English investors green card document translation services.

 Under 8 U.S.C. § 1153(b)(5), otherwise known as Employment-Based Fifth Preference (“EB-5”) Immigrant Investor Visa Program, foreigners who invest at least $1 million (or, in some cases, $500,000) into a new or troubled commercial enterprise can obtain an “employment creation” visa as long as that enterprise benefits the United States and creates or sustains full-time employment for at least 10 American workers.